xfthhxk/twitter-friends/README.md

 Get data using search.

 TODO
-* Score results and order by them
+* Normalize scores between 0 and 1?

 FIXME

 * People who don't use hashtags, need to look at user description
 * If no description look at most frequent words and search for that.
+* Duplicate users returned by twitter search, so aggregate them into score.
 * Handle exceptions for when the handle does not exist.

-* Duplicate users returned by twitter search, so aggregate them into score.
+lein run --env development --mode cli --handle xfthhxk

 ## License